Unrequited Love Lasts Forever

 - On Young Justice, Kaldur is still pining after Tula five years after she chose Garth and she died.
 An excuse he uses to infiltrate The Light.

 - Implied in the Players arc of the tie-in comic.
-Barbara Gordon has had a crush on her best friend, Dick Grayson, that lasted over five years and through two of his girlfriends.
+Barbara Gordon has had a crush on her best friend, Dick Grayson, that lasted over five years and through (at least) two of his girlfriends.
 But he eventually reciprocated.

 - A sad reality for many people who cannot bring themselves to move on, even if they know that they should.